norvate/useless-repo-1/README.md

 *Password-solving purpose script*
 ## guess.rb ##
-This script helps you guess the password.
+This script allows you to guess the password.
 Based on Fallout 4 Hacking minigame. ~~pls dont copyright this~~ You have a number of tries to guess the password.
 After every wrong guess, you'll received a number called 'LIKELINESS'.
 It means, the word you've guessed have 'LIKELINESS' characters that are in the same position as in the password.